Content from Introducing the Shell

 • Demonstrate how to use a specialized Unix tool (eg. h5ls) to inspect biological data in a specialized file format (example: AnnData with single cell RNAseq data)

-Unix/Linux provides many small tools and utilities that can easily interact with each other using their built-in Input and Output streams, allowing you to perform complex data manipulations on the command line without writing a formal program or script.
+Unix/Linux provides many small tools and utilities that can easily interact with each other using their built-in input and output streams, allowing you to perform complex data manipulations on the command line without writing a formal program or script.

 Data wrangling using grep, pipes and file redirection